Showing posts with label Random Table. Show all posts

 15. Garloids

 - Like geoducks, found nestling in damp corners or the underhang of boulders.
 Make good pets but remember to water them regularly.
-Each Garloid is 3 portions of 1 HP.
+Each Garloid is 3 portions of 1 HP (only the experienced can eat a whole garloid).
 No app: 1d4.

 16. Dungeon Cucumbers